mini-peter-hunt/better-mc/README.md

 - Make saplings, mushroom and fungus craftable from corresponding blocks at 1:1 ratio (`craftableSaplings`)
 - Make ores crafting from mineral and corresponding stone (`craftableOres`)
-- Make mineral craftable from surrounding ores with a coal in the crafting table, result in no xp but double mineral loot (`betterSmeltingOres`)
+- Make mineral craftable from surrounding ores with a piece of coal in the crafting table, result in no experience but double mineral loot (`betterSmeltingOres`)

 ## Known Issues